Rioplatense Spanish is a dialect of Spanish spoken in the River Plate basin of Argentina and Uruguay. It is what you may know as “Argentine Spanish”.

 |Huraño (unsociable)||Uranio (uranium)|

-You have to take this into account when having a talk with someone who speaks Rioplatense Spanish.
-Sharpen your ears and consider the context for a more appropriate interpretation of what it is being said.
+You have to take this into account when talking with someone who speaks Rioplatense Spanish.
+Sharpen your ears and consider the context for a more appropriate interpretation of what is being said.